Farmers file antitrust lawsuit against big ag companies

 The lawsuit claims that four major manufacturers worked together with major wholesalers and retailers to deprive farmers of a free and open market in order to artificially inflate the price of of seeds, pesticides, herbicides, fertilizers and other agricultural products used in planting and raising crops.
 The products are called “crop inputs,” because they are all materials used to start and keep the crop growing, rather than to harvest.

-Spokespeople with the manufacturers Syngenta Corp., Bayer CropScience and Corteva Inc. didn’t immediately respond to emails from The Associated Press requesting comment.
+Spokespeople with the manufacturers Bayer CropScience and Corteva Inc. didn’t immediately respond to emails from The Associated Press requesting comment.
+Spokespeople with Syngenta Corp. and BASF Agricultural Solutions denied the allegations.

+“Syngenta is dedicated to the support and success of our customers, and we will vigorously defend any allegations that our actions have been improper or illegal,” wrote Syngenta spokesman Saswato Das in an email to the AP.

 Odessa P. Hines, an external affairs manager for the manufacturer BASF Agricultural Solutions North America, said BASF has been named in several such cases, and takes the allegations seriously.

-“However, we deny that any of the allegations are indicative of anything other than a very competitive marketplace,” Hines said.
+“However, we deny that any of the allegations are indicative of anything other than a very competitive marketplace,” Hines wrote in an email to AP.
 “BASF is committed to fair competition and to providing farmers with access to the critical products they need to be successful.”

 The Idaho farmers said the defendants worked together to create a secretive supply-chain process that effectively prevented farmers from comparison shopping and stopped other retailers from competing.
 The result, the lawsuit says, is that the cost of crop inputs dramatically outpaces yields, pushing some farms into bankruptcy.
 The farmers cite the price of seed corn, which rose by 300% over the last 20 years while corn yields increased by roughly 34%, according to the lawsuit.